vemonet/vemonet/README.md

 * [sib-swiss/sparql-examples](https://github.com/sib-swiss/sparql-examples) - A set of SPARQL examples that are used in different SIB resources
 * [sib-swiss/wikidata-orthologs-bot](https://github.com/sib-swiss/wikidata-orthologs-bot) - Bots and scripts to enrich Wikidata using SIB orthologs databases, such as OMA.
 * [sib-swiss/sparql-llm](https://github.com/sib-swiss/sparql-llm) - 🦜✨ Chat system and reusable components to improve LLMs capabilities when generating SPARQL queries
+* [sib-swiss/sparql-docs](https://github.com/sib-swiss/sparql-docs) - Instructions on how to document SPARQL endpoints at the SIB
 <!-- contributions ends -->

 </td></tr>